 These days you won’t need a suit of armor to enter the towering structure of the Colosseum, a glorious testament to the might of the ancient Romans.
 The air is filled with the energy of ancient history and you can almost feel the buzz of 50,000 spectators cheering on their gladiators to victory.

 Take a deep breath before you enter the Sistine Chapel, as the view is known to be shockingly beautiful.
 Let yourself get lost in Michelangelo’s most famous fresco.
 As your eyes swim in the world-famous brush strokes, it’s okay to feel a little small.
 Michelangelo was, after all, an artistic giant.
 Just don’t count on taking a picture—using cameras is forbidden!

 There is certainly beauty to be found on the modern streets of Rome—every perfectly crafted cappuccino is a foam-topped piece of art.
 Make your way to a sidewalk café in Via Veneto, order up and grab a seat.
-The vibrations of the city are best enjoyed over a warm cup.
+The vibrations of the city are best enjoyed over a warm cup of espresso.

-As one of the largest churches in the world (it rises as high as 452ft.), this Vatican landmark is also the world’s most renowned work of Renaissance architecture.
-In other words, there’s no way to capture the beauty of St. Peter’s Basilica in a photograph.
+As one of the largest churches in the world (it rises as high as 452ft.), St. Peter’s Basilica is also the world’s most renowned work of Renaissance architecture.
+In other words, there’s no way to capture the beauty of this Vatican masterpiece in a photograph.

 What are your favorite things to do in Rome?